zoylendt/zoylendt.github.io/content/Selfhosted/Offen backup & restore.md

 rm -r $DVAR-*.tar.gz
 ```

-Assumptions:
-- Only one archive named `$DVAR-*.tar.gz` is present.
-- Extracting to `./tmp/$DVAR` does not conflict with the path length limit of the filesystem.

 ## Without local extraction

-...
+It's possible to restore the backup directly to the volume instead of extracting on the host first.

-1. Set shell variable with the name of the volume you want to restore to
+1. Set shell variable with the name of the volume you want to restore to.

 ```shell
 DVAR='important_volume'